Home Β» What is Option Chain – How to Use Option Chain for Trading?

 What is Option Chain?

-The Option Chain is a snapshot of the critical data related to different strike prices of an Index Option or Stock Option.
-The At The Money (ATM) strike price is at the centre.
-The Strike price increases with increasing rows, and vice-versa.
 All important information related to the Call option lies on the left side of the Strike price.
 The data related to the Put option can be seen on the right side.

 Important Components of Options Chain